Kiwi-Basu/Destroy-human-benchmark/README.md

-This is an auto monkeytype word typer.
-Created this inorder to destroy monkeytype typing test.
+This is an auto Human Benchmark desroyer.
+Created this inorder to destroy human benchmark test.
-Currently it has one flaw that the browser exits after the test is completed.
-Will fix it soon.

-INORDER TO RUN THE CODE

-Install -
-pip install -U selenium
-pip install pyautogui

-in terminal

-then run it will do the rest
+completed 4/8

+    reaction_time
+    verbal_memory
+    aim_trainer
+    typing_test